 Result section 3: what is meant by “overnutrition challenge” ?

 By overnutrition challenge we mean diets that exceed recommended levels of energy.
 We use this term to refer to our HFHS diet.
-As we now note in the revised manuscript this diet caused a 67.6% increase in weekly caloric intake for AL offspring and a 31.8% increase in weekly caloric intake for eTRF.
-This was done as animals on NCD alone had modest phenotypes, but we were only able to elicit glucose intolerance in males via this challenge.
+As we now note in the revised manuscript this diet caused a 32-68% increase in weekly caloric intake.
+This overnutrition challenge was done as animals on NCD alone had very modest phenotypes (see point 1 in response to reviewer 2), but we were only able to elicit glucose intolerance in males via this challenge.

 Statistics: sounds very elaborate and cool but n per group still very low.